Changing Your Pain Pathway cover

 Chapter 2: Doing What Matters

 Pacing is a good way to keep active while respecting your limits.
-Pacing means finding out how long you can spend doing a task before the pain increases, then stopping before that point.
+Pacing means finding out how long you can spend doing a task before the pain increases, and then stopping before that point.
 Once you find this balance, you can very gradually build up the active time, if you wish to.

 "I used to try to do all my household chores in the morning, while I had energy, then I'd crash and rest all afternoon.
 Once I gave myself permission to take short breaks and spread out my chores throughout the day, I noticed a change in what I got done and how I felt." – LEAP participant